Rust assembly generation: Mapping a bool vector to string slice vector

 lea rdi, [rip + .L__unnamed_2] ; Set rdi to the address of "true"

-; The following conditional move is used make rdi point to "true" if bool value is 1.
+; The following conditional move is used to make the rdi point to "true" if the bool value is 1.

 ; Otherwise, rdi points to "false".